galantelab/sandy/features.markdown

 Now, verify the directory `/path/to/DB`.
 You should find the file `db.sqlite3`.

-As you add your custom patterns to **Sandy**, the alterations will be kept safelly outside the container.
+As you add your custom patterns to **Sandy**, the alterations will be kept safely outside the container.

 ### More examples